This site is privately owned and is not affiliated with any government agency. Learn more here

 Learn what documents and information you need to complete the process here.

-Find your nearest Housing Development Agency (HDA) office and contact information here.
+LIHEAP agencies in Tennessee may allow you to apply for benefits online, by mail, or in person, depending on the county’s available application methods.
+Find your nearest county Community Action Agency (CAA) office and contact information here.
 Call ahead of time and ask when it is best for you to submit your application.

 Access the Tennessee LIHEAP application here and submit it to your local Housing Development Agency office.